Weighted digraphs and tropical cones: Weighted digraph polyhedra

-Let us now consider the situation where the weight function is constantly zero on the arcs.
+We will now apply our previous results to the situation where the weight function is constantly zero on the arcs.
 Then for an arbitrary digraph $\Gamma$ the weighted digraph polyhedron

-is a polyhedral cone, the \emph{digraph cone} of $\Gamma$.
+is a polyhedral cone, the \emph{braid cone} of $\Gamma$ studied by Postnikov, Reiner and Williams \cite{PostnikovReinerWilliams08}.
+See, in particular, \cite[\S3.4]{PostnikovReinerWilliams08} for detailed information about their combinatorial structure.
+Here we wish to relate braid cones to order polytopes.

 All points in the subspace $\RR\1$ are feasible.
 Since every cycle has weight zero, applying Lemma \ref{lemma:zero_cycles}\ref{lemma:item:zero_cycles} to the cone $Q(\Gamma,\0)$ yields the following. \begin{proposition} The parts of the equality partition $E(W(\Gamma,\0))$ are exactly the strong components of $\Gamma$.
-In particular, the dimension of the digraph cone $Q(\Gamma,\0)$ equals the number of strong components of $\Gamma$. \end{proposition}
+In particular, the dimension of the braid cone $Q(\Gamma,\0)$ equals the number of strong components of $\Gamma$. \end{proposition}

 Any hyperplane of the form $x_i=x_j$ defines a \emph{split} of the unit cube $[0,1]^k$, i.e., it defines a (regular) subdivision of the unit cube into two subpolytopes; see \cite{HerrmannJoswig:2008}.
 Notice that such a split hyperplane does not separate any edge of the unit cube.
-Let us look at the map $\kappa$ which sends each face $F$ of the digraph cone $Q(\Gamma,\0)$ to the intersection $F \cap [0,1]^k$.
+Let us look at the map $\kappa$ which sends each face $F$ of the braid cone $Q(\Gamma,\0)$ to the intersection $F \cap [0,1]^k$.
 Clearly, this intersection is never empty (unless $F$ is).

 Now suppose that $\Gamma$ is acyclic.
 Then those inequalities which define facets of $Q(\Gamma,\0)$ correspond to the covering relations of the partially ordered set $P(\Gamma)$ on the node set $[k]$ of $\Gamma$ induced by the arcs.
 It follows that $\kappa(Q(\Gamma,\0))=Q(\Gamma,\0)\cap[0,1]^k$ is the \emph{order polytope} $\Ord(\Gamma)$ of the poset $P(\Gamma)$.
 The poset $P(\Gamma)$ describes the transitive closure of the relation defined on the set $[k]$ by the arcs of $\Gamma$.
 Conversely, each finite poset gives rise to a directed graph whose nodes are the elements and the arcs are given by the covering relations directed, say, upwards.